choria-io/website/blog/content/post/2020/03/27/nats_patterns_5.md

 As before I've put the full code listing on [GitHub @ripienaar fshipper tag post5](https://github.com/ripienaar/fshipper/tree/post5).

-The main outstanding problem here is about losing messages if we even so much as restart one of our consumers we can potentially drop 100s of messages, this is no good, which brings us to tomorrows topic of JetStream to introduce persistence into the mix.
+The main outstanding problem here is about losing messages if we even so much as restart one of our consumers we can potentially drop 100s of messages, this is no good, which brings us to next weeks topic of JetStream to introduce persistence into the mix.